+JOHN

+From the Worce

+John R. McCar ster Street left r where he reported Reserve as an avi graduate of Niche 1941 ,and was en lininary training being sent to a S

+MAR.
+13, 1942, PP 1 AND Th

+DUDLEY, MASSACHUSETTS

+chols

+Budget

 D SPEAKS TO CLASSES

-pencer and Mr. rot Junior Cole clubs together rehearsal, preı 'Ipheginia in to be presented sh House Audimed dancer and a great portion ntomine which ra's score.
-The s will be taken a cast of New sley Methodist ve been studysince early in eave for Service Robert Ingouf, s year's Senior will be prepars paper reaches t of the second a western New , played varsity while here at received the poman of the Color the past two ittee; undoubtkeenly felt, and someone else in will be a diffichedule fule was released College ege! ollege! on (pend.) home home ademy College Conferen inning games.
+pencer and Mr. rot Junior Cole clubs together rehearsal, preı 'Ipheginia in to be presented th House Audisley Methodist

+med dancer and a great portion ntomine which ra's score.
+The s will be taken a cast of New

+ve been studysince early in

+eave for Service Robert Ingouf. s year's Senior will be prepars paper reaches

+t of the second a western New , played varsity while here at received the poman of the Color the past two ittee; undoubtkeenly felt, and will be a diffi-

-3eta Cella Rata eceived his tenleave for induc-Kingsport, Tenl known for his rsity basketball "Kitten" who continue its ser-
+3eta Cella Rata eceived his tenleave for induc-Kingsport, Ten-1 known for his rsity basketball a "Kitten" who

+chedule

+inle was released

+College ege!